Nevada/Vernon County is a rural community with a strong commitment to education. Public school systems in the county include:

 • Bachelor of Arts in English

 • Bachelor of Arts in Environmental Studies

-• Bachelor of Arts in International Relations and Business
+• Bachelor of Arts in International Business

 The college, founded by Virginia Alice Cottey in 1884, was given to the P.E.O.
 Sisterhood in 1927, which makes Cottey the only nonsectarian college in the United States owned and supported by women for women.
 The P.E.O.
 Sisterhood, a philanthropic educational organization of almost 250,000 members, is dedicated to providing excellent educational opportunities to women.